 Shelli Farhadian is the child of immigrants from Iran

-Fellowship awarded to support work towards an MD/PhD in Medicine at Cornell University and Rockefeller University
+Fellowship awarded to support work towards an MD/PhD in Medicine and Molecular Biology at Cornell University and Rockefeller University

 Shelli Farhadian is a fellow in Infectious Diseases at Yale School of Medicine.

 Shelli's parents fled Iran after the Shah's fall and reside in New York City.